etkecc/buscarron/internal/sub/ext/etkecc/testdata/full/on-premises/questions/onboarding.md

 2. Send the room id [to us](https://etke.cc/contacts/)

 **Email Service**

+> **WARNING!**: You have ordered [etke.cc email service](https://etke.cc/help/extras/email-hosting/) for your Matrix server's domain, **BUT you already have an email service** configured on that domain!
+Configuring the new email service **will break your existing email service!**.
+Please, ensure you are ready for that!

 1. Soon, you will receive an invitation to [Migadu](https://migadu.com/)'s admin panel.
 Check your mailbox
 2. Accept the invitation and prepare your account (set a password, etc.)